pauleveritt/pycharm_companion/docs/tutorials/react_typescript/testing/index.rst

 Supply a ``Name:`` of something like ``unit tests``.
 The only real field you need to supply is ``Jest options:``.
 For that, enter ``--env=jsdom --watchAll``.
-This tells Jest to re-run tests when files change and to use the :ref:`technology-jsdom` package as a fake browser.
+This tells Jest to re-run tests when files change and to use the :ref:`kbbtechnology-jsdom` package as a fake browser.

 .. image:: screenshots/run_config.png
     :width: 856px